lienngo1985/serenitybdd-framework/README.md

 This is the simplest possible build script setup for Serenity BDD using Java.

-This is a very minimal sample project done on Amazon site as example, using JUnit and Serenity BDD in Java.
+This is a very minimal sample project done on Amazon site, using JUnit and Serenity BDD in Java.
 You can use this project as a quick starting point for your own projects.

 #### Get the code
 Git: